The Two Ways of Specifying Filter Parameter Limits

 When you modify a filter using the Properties Window, the changes you make are stored in the filter object itself and saved to the project file when you save the project.
 Using the Properties Window is the only way to modify filter parameter values.

 The filter settings of the Application Options dialog of Figure 10 below change only the default filter parameter limits for newly-created filters.
 This dialog does not affect parameter limits of existing filters, nor can it be used to specify default filter parameter values.
 Using the Application Options dialog is useful when dealing with e.g. the Behringer iNuke DSP amplifiers.
 The Q parameter of the parametric EQ filters of the iNuke DSP amps is limited to a maximum value of 10 by the iNuke firmware.
 If you set this maximum Q value to 10 in the Application Options dialog, all subsequently-created PEQ filters will have Q limits compatible with the iNuke DSP amps.
-The Application Options dialog is less useful with miniDSP devices, as their use of biquad file import to specify filter parameter values imposes few constraints on parameter limits.
-However, you may still wish to use the Application Options dialog in connection with miniDSP devices if you want to allow boost in PEQ filters by default.
+Setting filter parameter limits in the Application Options dialog is less useful with miniDSP devices, as their use of biquad file import to specify filter parameter values imposes few constraints on parameter limits.
+However, you may still wish to set the filter parameter limits in the Application Options dialog for miniDSP devices if you want to allow boost in PEQ filters by default.

 When you modify default filter parameter limits using the Application Options dialog, the changes are saved in the Windows registry and persist across projects.